 Are you always telling your students to add detail?
 To write more?
 Here is a sample minilesson to show them how.

-This past week I’ve had several conversations with young writers about how to write something.
+This past week I've had several conversations with young writers about how to write something.
 Not the logistics of making letters or spelling words, but how to craft their writing in order to make the reader feel or know something.
 With our youngest writers this conversation has centered around illustrations.
 With intermediate writers it has… Continue reading How to Write

-Jacques Steinberg, an education correspondent for The New York Times, appeared on “The Today Show” yesterday morning.
+Jacques Steinberg, an education correspondent for The New York Times, appeared on "The Today Show" yesterday morning.
 He talked with Natalie Morales about college essays that worked and didn't work at some of the nation's most prestigious colleges.
 There were three commonalities I immediately recognized in the essays that worked.
 First, the well-written essays had… Continue reading Voice Matters

 You know the student who always rushes through assignments?
-You know, that kid… the one who sacrifices quality to finish his/her work?
+You know, that kid... the one who sacrifices quality to finish his/her work?
 Well, I thought one of my students was rushing through their writing (which was all about elaborating using 'prompts to push our thinking about reading') when I saw that child's hand waving at… Continue reading Amaze Me!

 Author Lester Laminack taught a course I took at Teachers College during the 2006 Summer Institute on the Teaching of Writing.
-He said, “There’s only a letter or two that separates the word craft from cr*p."
+He said, "There's only a letter or two that separates the word craft from cr*p."
 He paused.
 "Therefore, an overuse of craft is crap!"
 Everyone in the room busted out laughing when they heard… Continue reading “An overuse of craft is cr*p!”